Graph decomposition and parity: Specific examples

 \begin{observe} If $H$ is made by gluing together $G_1$ and $G_2$ at a vertex, then in any decomposition $H_1,H_2$, with $z=H_1\cap H_2$, for all $x\neq z \in H_1$,

-and for all $x\in H_2$, Furthermore, $b_{H_1}(z),b_{H_2}(z)\leq b_H(z)$. \end{observe}
+and for all $x\neq z \in H_2$, Furthermore, $b_{H_1}(z),b_{H_2}(z)\leq b_H(z)$. \end{observe}

-\begin{observe} If $H$ is formed by gluing together $G_1$ and $G_2$ at an edge, then in any decomposition $H_1,H_2$, for all $x\not\in H_1\cap H_2$,
+\begin{observe} If $H$ is formed by gluing together $G_1$ and $G_2$ at an edge, then in any decomposition $H_1,H_2$, for all $x \in H_1\cap \bar{H_2}$,

-and for all $x\in H_2$, For $x\in H_1\cap H_2$, $b_{H_1}(x),b_{H_2}(x)\leq b_H(v)$. \end{observe}
+and for all $x\in H_2\cap \bar{H_1}$, For $x\in H_1\cap H_2$, $b_{H_1}(x),b_{H_2}(x)\leq b_H(v)$. \end{observe}

 With these definitions and observations in hand, we begin the proof of Theorem \ref{alg}. \begin{proof} Without loss of generality, we may assume $B(G_{2})\geq B(G_{1})$ and, if $B(G_{2})=B(G_1)$, then $|V(G_{1})|\leq |V(G_{2})|$.
 Let $S_{i}$ be the set of vertices in $G_{i}$ of block-degree $B(G_{i})$.
-We split graph pairs into five cases, according to their block degrees, and give a construction for each case. \\ \\ Case A: $B(G_{2})> B(G_{1})$ and $B(G_2)>1$.
+We split graph pairs into six cases, according to their block degrees and other traits, and give a construction for each case. \\ \\ Case A: $B(G_{2})> B(G_{1})$ and $B(G_2)>1$.
 In this case, glue a block-leaf at maximum distance from $S_2$ to any block-leaf in $G_1$ to create $H$.

 Suppose $H_2 \cap G_1 \neq \{v\}$. $H_2\cap G_1$ is a connected graph: if not, then because $H_2$ is connected there is a path between any two disconnected components of $H_2 \cap G_1$ within $G_2$.
 But any such path must begin and end at $v$, and therefore $H_2 \cap G_1$ itself was connected.